 Now that you know more about rug pads, it’s time to start shopping.
 The following top picks consider the features described above, including material, cushioning, grip, and thickness.
 This list offers a variety of choices for a top-notch rug pad that suits your needs and budget.

 The majority of non-slip rug pads on the market use PVC, which can damage some floors.
 But not these rug pads.
-These are made from 100 percent natural rubber and organic jute, which don’t contain the potentially harmful adhesives or chemicals frequently found in PVC.
-The materials are also breathable to ward off moisture and mold.
-This eco-friendly option will keep your rug in place.
-At 1/16 of an inch, it’s a great choice for small rugs and runners that don’t need added padding.
-Choose from a wide variety of shapes and sizes that can be easily cut to fit your rug.
+These are made from 100 percent natural rubber and organic jute—breathable materials that help ward off moisture and mold.
+At 1/16 of an inch, this pad is a great choice for small rugs and runners that don’t need added padding.

 The Advantages of Owning a Rug Pad